 - Don't forget their names.
 You may be closer to the groom than the bride, so make 100% sure you get her name right!
 Same goes for any family members you mention during your speech.

 - Don't drink too much.
 You might want to have a cocktail to calm your nerves before your toast, but be careful not to drink so much that you can't keep your composure.

 Since you have been chosen as the best man, you know the groom very well and have a great amount of material to pull from for your toast or speech.

 In this article, tips for giving a best man toast, you'll find how to approach the task, including the beginning, middle, and end.
 You may also want to look through our collection of short sample wedding toasts for inspiration.

 Example of a Best Man Speech

-Everyone – if I could get your attention.
-I'd just like to say a few words.
-My name is Mark, and I have the great fortune of being both a great friend of the bride and the older – and wiser – brother of the groom, as well as the best man.
+Everyone—if I could get your attention.
+I'd like to say a few words.
+My name is Mark, and I have the great fortune of being both a great friend of the bride and the older—and wiser—brother of the groom, as well as the best man.

-And then one day, you turn around, and he's graduating high school, and coming out with you to the bars, and begging you to introduce him to your attractive and smart friend.
+And then one day, you turn around, and he's graduating from high school, and coming out with you to the bars, and begging you to introduce him to your attractive and smart friend.
 Or in his words at the time, "Come on!
-She's really hot and you've already got a girlfriend."
+She's hot, and you've already got a girlfriend."

 Truth be told, other friends had asked me to introduce them to Julie before, and I'd often dodge the task, if only because I knew Julie to be a genuine catch, and I wanted to make sure I set her up with the right person.
 So when Jason asked me, I admit, I procrastinated some.
 But fortunately, Jason isn't one to wait around.
 One day, I was surprised to see them deep in conversation, and they both had this spark about them that I'd never seen before.